2022–23 FC Barcelona Femení season: Pre-season and friendlies

-Barcelona opened the pre-season with a 10–0 demolition of AEM Lleida in a friendly, which included a hat-trick by Graham Hansen.
-They then travelled to France to take part in the AMOS Women's French Cup.
-They faced Bayern Munich in the semi-final of the tournament, where they were narrowly beaten 1–2.
-Barcelona then won 5–4 on penalties against Paris Saint-Germain in the third place play-off match to finish third in the summer friendly tournament.
-They retained the Joan Gamper Trophy after beating Montpellier 6–0.
-Barcelona concluded the pre-season with a 2–4 win on penalties against Granadilla Tenerife to win the invitational Teide Trophy for the first time.
+Barcelona opened the pre-season with a 10–0 demolition of AEM Lleida in a friendly, which included a hat-trick from Graham Hansen.
+They then travelled to France to take part in the friendly AMOS Women's French Cup.
+They lost 1–2 to Bayern Munich in their semi-final before winning 1(5)–1(4) on penalties against Paris Saint-Germain in the third place play-off match.
+Back at home, Barcelona retained the Joan Gamper Trophy by beating Montpellier 6–0.
+They concluded the pre-season with a 2–4 win on penalties against Granadilla Tenerife to win the invitational Teide Trophy for the first time.